dbeley/reddit_export_userdata/README.md

 Automatically export userdata from your reddit accounts.

+You can export all or any of the following:
+- own comments and submissions
+- saved comments and submissions
+- upvoted comments and submissions

 For each one of your accounts, you have to create a reddit script api key and secret key (see https://www.reddit.com/prefs/apps > new app > script).

 ## Requirements